 PREMIS rights

-The rights element holds information about the rights status of individual digital objects or about agents.
+The “rights” element holds information about the rights status of individual digital objects or about agents.

 As an example for an agent, the listing shows the software Lily which in the E-ARK project is used to index the text content of archival information packages.
 There is the "discovery right" assigned to this agent.
 An example is shown in Listing 23.

 Listing 23: Discovery right statement